 My supplies all came from Home Depot and Target.
 I’ve linked to them here.

 - 4’x8′ poplar plywood.
 Poplar wood is supposed to stain better than the other woods that were available.
-I had them cut the sheet of wood into two 4-foot squares.
+I had them cut the plywood sheets into two, 4-foot squares.

 - Three corner braces.